CMSTrackerDPG/SiPixelTools-PixelTriplets/README.md

 config.Data.outLFNDirBase
 config.Site.storageSite
 ```

 As input dataset you can use: ``/Muon/Run2022F-SiPixelCalSingleMuonTight-PromptReco-v1/ALCARECO``. ``storageSite`` needs the tier3 you have access to.
 As lumiMask you can use the ``Cert_Collisions2022_355100_361580_Golden.json`` which is provided.
-Because running CRAB jobs is not feasible in this tutorial an example output file is provided.
+Because running CRAB jobs is not feasible in this tutorial an example output file is provided in the ``single_run`` directory.

 ## Producing pixel resolution plots for single run